Juvederm, RHA, Restylane, Perlane, Belotero, Voluma, & Sculptra

 The benefits of the filler Sculptra roll out more slowly over time and can last more than two years.
 However, Sculptra requires 3 injection sessions every 6-8 weeks to get that longevity.

 67-yr-old woman before & after 1.5 vials of Sculptra

 Are dermal fillers safe?
 Yes!

 What are dermal fillers made of?

-Most fillers like Restylane, Perlane, Belotero, Voluma, and Juvederm consist of hyaluronic acid gel.
+Most fillers like RHA, Restylane, Perlane, Belotero, Voluma, and Juvederm consist of hyaluronic acid gel.
 This substance is a naturally occurring sugar already found in the body.
 It restores hydration and volume to the skin.

 Radiesse is made of calcium hydroxylapatite suspended in an aqueous gel.
 It is a synthetic, biocompatible material that creates volume immediately while also stimulating natural collagen production.
 Over time, Radiesse is metabolized leaving behind only the natural collagen your body produced.

 Sculptra contains a synthetic, biocompatible material called poly-L-lactic acid.
 It is the same biodegradable and bioactive polyester that is used to make dissolvable stitches.
 This FDA-approved filler stimulates your body to produce its own collagen.